NRPM/refresh-rate-setter/README.md

 When the laptop is plugged in, the refresh rate is set to the maximum supported refresh rate and when it is unplugged, the refresh rate reduces to the minimum supported refresh rate.

 # How to run
-Extract the zip file and double click on the .exe file to run the program.
+Download the .exe file and double click on it to run the program.
 (The program always starts minimized to systray)

 # Starting the program at system StartUp
 1. Make a shortcut of the .exe file.